hhristoff/ST3-Redmine/readme.markdown

 Settings
 --------
-For the plugin to work, you will need to update settings
+For the plugin to work, you will need to update settings.

 Add your redmine url, user id, username, and password, then your set.